PayPal Holdings, Inc. (NASDAQ:PYPL) Shares Acquired by Franklin Resources Inc.

 Franklin Resources Inc. grew its stake in PayPal Holdings, Inc. (NASDAQ:PYPL) by 5.4% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 6,020,840 shares of the credit services provider’s stock after purchasing an additional 308,008 shares during the period.
 PayPal makes up approximately 0.7% of Franklin Resources Inc.’s portfolio, making the stock its 24th biggest holding.
 Franklin Resources Inc.’s holdings in PayPal were worth $1,754,955,000 at the end of the most recent reporting period.

 Several other large investors also recently added to or reduced their stakes in PYPL.
 Morgan Stanley increased its holdings in shares of PayPal by 16.7% in the first quarter.
 Morgan Stanley now owns 11,454,842 shares of the credit services provider’s stock valued at $2,781,692,000 after purchasing an additional 1,639,951 shares during the period.
-Bessemer Group Inc. increased its holdings in shares of PayPal by 3,435.8% in the first quarter.
-Bessemer Group Inc. now owns 1,509,795 shares of the credit services provider’s stock valued at $366,637,000 after purchasing an additional 1,467,095 shares during the period.
-Ninety One UK Ltd acquired a new position in shares of PayPal in the second quarter valued at approximately $311,152,000.
+Bessemer Group Inc. grew its holdings in PayPal by 3,435.8% during the first quarter.
+Bessemer Group Inc. now owns 1,509,795 shares of the credit services provider’s stock worth $366,637,000 after acquiring an additional 1,467,095 shares during the period.
+Ninety One UK Ltd acquired a new position in PayPal during the second quarter worth $311,152,000.
 Capital International Investors grew its holdings in PayPal by 59.8% during the first quarter.
 Capital International Investors now owns 2,814,907 shares of the credit services provider’s stock worth $683,572,000 after acquiring an additional 1,053,250 shares during the period.
 Finally, Arrowstreet Capital Limited Partnership grew its holdings in PayPal by 76.6% during the first quarter.
 Arrowstreet Capital Limited Partnership now owns 2,234,494 shares of the credit services provider’s stock worth $542,625,000 after acquiring an additional 969,254 shares during the period.
 79.05% of the stock is currently owned by institutional investors and hedge funds.

+A number of research analysts recently weighed in on PYPL shares.
+Mizuho reaffirmed a “buy” rating and set a $375.00 price objective on shares of PayPal in a report on Monday, June 28th.
+Susquehanna upped their price objective on PayPal from $330.00 to $360.00 and gave the stock a “positive” rating in a report on Wednesday, July 14th.
+KeyCorp boosted their target price on PayPal from $310.00 to $335.00 and gave the stock an “overweight” rating in a research report on Wednesday, July 28th.
+Raymond James decreased their target price on PayPal from $345.00 to $340.00 and set an “outperform” rating on the stock in a research report on Thursday, July 29th.
+Finally, Royal Bank of Canada boosted their target price on PayPal from $300.00 to $322.00 and gave the stock an “outperform” rating in a research report on Thursday, July 29th.
+Four investment analysts have rated the stock with a hold rating and thirty-four have given a buy rating to the stock.
+According to data from MarketBeat, PayPal has an average rating of “Buy” and an average target price of $318.92.

 PayPal Holdings, Inc engages in the development of technology platform for digital payments.
 Its solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, and Paydiant products.
 The firm manages a two-sided proprietary global technology platform that links customers, which consist of both merchants and consumers, to facilitate the processing of payment transactions.